misalima/misalima/README.md

 ### Hi there!👋 I'm Misael Lima, software developer!

 👨‍🏫I'm also an English teacher and educational coordinator, and I am currently working at a school in Sao Sebastiao, AL, Brazil.
 🌱 I am currently learning more about back-end web development, using technologies such as Go and Java.
-I'm always in contact with some front-end technologies though, like React and Vue.js.
+I'm always in contact with some front-end technologies too, like React and Vue.js.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=misalima&show_icons=true&theme=dark)